non/spire-diff/README.md

 SliceB(4,4,1)
 ```

-Each of these is a `Slice` -- `Diff.diff(left, right)` produces a
+Each of these is a `Slice`. `Diff.diff(left, right)` produces a
+`Diff`, which is really just a wrapper for a `List[Slice]`.
+These
-`List[Slice]` which accounts for how every element in both `left` and
+slices account for how every element in both `left` and `right` will
-`right` will be handled in the diff.
+be handled in the diff.

 The big idea is that the `Diff.diff` call is not copying the
-underlying data from `left` or `right`.
-Rather, it just provides
+underlying data from the `left` or `right` arrays.
+Rather, it just
-instructions on the best "path" to take through both inputs to find
+provides instructions on the best "path" to take through both inputs
-the most agreement between them.
-This is why the `delta.display` line
+to find the most agreement between them.
+This is why the
-needed to take `(left, right)` as arguments -- otherwise it would have
+`delta.display` call needed to take `(left, right)` as arguments;
-no idea what the actual data was.
+otherwise it would have no idea what the actual data was.

 ### Future Work